STAG Industrial, Inc. research snapshot

 STAG AI Trading Strategy Framework

 The STAG AI trading strategy below is a rules-based research framework, not personal advice.
-It connects chart levels with interest rates, portfolio occupancy, leasing spreads, acquisition activity, FFO growth, and dividend trajectory.
+It connects chart levels with interest rates, industrial supply and demand, occupancy, leasing spreads, acquisition and development activity, Core FFO growth, and dividend trajectory.

 Trend-following setup

-A failed breakout followed by a close below $36 should reduce trend confidence, especially if macro conditions suggest higher-for-longer rates or industrial demand weakness.
+A failed recovery that closes below $36 should reduce trend confidence, especially if it happens alongside higher-for-longer rates or a renewed industrial demand slowdown.

 Mean-reversion setup

-If STAG retests the $33 to $34 area without fundamental deterioration in the portfolio, occupancy, or dividend coverage, compare the lower price with forward FFO estimates and industrial REIT peer multiples.
+If STAG pulls back toward the $36 to $37 support zone or the $33.72 to $35 area without fundamental deterioration in occupancy, leasing spreads, credit, or guidance, compare the lower price with forward Core FFO estimates and industrial REIT peer multiples.

-Do not treat a pullback as attractive if rising rates appear structural or if STAG reports deteriorating leasing spreads or tenant credit issues.
+Do not treat a pullback as attractive if it reflects structural industrial weakness, rising rates, deteriorating leasing spreads, or tenant credit stress rather than a normal pause.

 Income monitor setup

-Position sizing should reflect that STAG is a moderately leveraged REIT, not a guaranteed income stream or a bond substitute.
+Position sizing should reflect that STAG is a moderately leveraged REIT with a premium valuation, not a guaranteed income stream or a bond substitute.

 Investment research summary